 Other rankings shouldn’t surprise readers.
 After gingerly wading into ★ , I embraced it the weekend before his death, a period coinciding with a new school semester.
 At last he’d recorded His Best Album Since Scary Monsters, and, in Bowie style, he outsmarted us: in the density of its grooves, the singer’s enthusiastic delving into performance art, and the sense in which one’s impending demise inspires a motley and deliberately inscrutable range of responses, ★ is a better album than Scary Monsters; but like that great run of albums beginning with The Man Who Sold the World and ending with — it’s my list, not yours — Let’s Dance, ★ apotheosizes the career of an artist who never shirked from sharing songwriting credits, genuinely grateful for the inspiration of an Iggy Pop here, a Luther Vandross there.

 I suspect I’m not done with David Bowie.
 Who would be?
-In a career whose ethos was turning and facing the strange, even leaden albums like Never Let Me Down emit a strange fascination: the queer sensibility attempting to straighten itself produces bizarre permuations.
-NLMD is like a flamboyantly gay man appearing at your wedding with a woman on his arm, unable stop kissing her, a phenomenon adducing his primal queerness.
+In a career whose ethos was turning and facing the strange, even leaden albums like Never Let Me Down emit a strange fascination: the queer sensibility attempting to straighten itself produces bizarre permutations.
+NLMD is like a flamboyantly gay man appearing at your wedding with a woman on his arm, unable to stop kissing her.

 Don’t get me started on Tonight.